bigwiv/Biopython-cn/chr8.rst

                 1      1  gi|301171311|ref|NR_035856.1|  Pan troglodytes microRNA...
                 2      1  gi|270133242|ref|NR_032573.1|  Macaca mulatta microRNA ...

-Like Python dictionaries, you can also retrieve hits using the hit¡¯s ID.
+Like Python dictionaries, you can also retrieve hits using the hitâ€™s ID.
 This is particularly useful if you know a given hit ID exists within a search query results: